Teddy-van-Jerry/Fractal_Designer/README.md

 ## Version Information
 This is version 6.0.9 updated in 2021/08/02.
+> Because the author is currently working on other projects of higher priorty, the development of this project is paused but it will be resumed when the author has free time.

 ### What's new in beta2 version than beta1 version
 - Add **Linux** support (tested on Ubuntu 20 using Qt 6.2.0 and Qt 6.1.2).